jeremycross/UniYear1/README.md

 The ['Assignments' folder](./Intermediate/Assignments) contains projects that were generally completed within a 6-10 hour window.
 The purpose of each assignment is as follows:

 [Assignment 1](./Intermediate/Assignments/A1) - Test harness program that allows dynamic allocation of arrays
-Assignment 2(./Intermediate/Assignments/A1) - Calculate the Flesch index (readability) of written work
+[Assignment 2](./Intermediate/Assignments/A2) - Calculate the Flesch index (readability) of written work
-Assignment 3 - Create a contact list that will be stored in a file, adding and searching contacts is available.
+[Assignment 3](./Intermediate/Assignments/A3) - Create a contact list that will be stored in a file, adding and searching contacts is available.
 The file must act like a linked list where each contact has a next position variable when written to and read from.
-Assignment 4 - Adding onto Assignment 3, created a menu system with editing, deleting, and searching contacts
+[Assignment 4](./Intermediate/Assignments/A4) - Adding onto Assignment 3, created a menu system with editing, deleting, and searching contacts